rachfop/runpod-docs/docs/serverless/overview.md

 You can use the following methods:

 - Quick Deploy: Quick deploys are pre-built custom endpoints of the most popular AI models.
-- Serverless Functions: Bring your own functions and run in the cloud.
+- Handler Functions: Bring your own functions and run in the cloud.

 If you'd like to use pre-built endpoints of some of the most popular AI models, see [AI APIs](ai-apis).